EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 #### Managing Groups

-This section explains how to create, modify, and delete a user group with a certain set of privileges.
-The **Administrators** group cannot be deleted from the system.
+This section explains how to add, modify, and delete a user group with a certain set of privileges.

+To work with the groups, OpenL Studio must be installed with the option to sign in via a third party identity provider, such as SSO or Active Directory.
+Groups added and edited in OpenL Studio must have the same names as available in Active Directory or SSO groups.

 The following topics are included in this section: